emilyrosenberg/worldwide-game/README.md

 The game is easy to understand, and shows fun questions about places all over the world.

 As a returning user:
-- _I would like to test my knowledge and learn more._ <br>
+- _I would like to test my knowledge and learn even more about world geography._ <br>
 There is always more to discover because new questions are loaded automatically with Fetch API.

 ## Issues found during development

 ### Performance testing
 I used Chrome Developer Tools for troubleshooting functionality and style problems during development.
-It was difficult to find the source of some issues on my own, and the Code Institute tutors helped the most.<br>
+It was difficult to find the source of some issues by searching on my own, and I got support from the Code Institute tutors, my cohort facilitator, and my mentor.<br>
 Chrome Developer tools was really useful for testing the responsivity of the website, especially since I developed a wider-screen version first, and then created the mobile version.
-Because I was able to see the dimensions of each element, and how the flex styles were working, I was able to figure it out. <br>
+Because I was able to see the dimensions of each element, and how the flex styles were working, I was able to figure out the style changes for the mobile version. <br>
 I used the Lighthouse tool to test performance in incognito mode, as suggested by my mentor.<br>
 These were the results on mobile: ![Lighthouse report for mobile](assets/images/readme-images/lighthouse-mobile.png)<br>
 And on desktop: ![Lighthouse report for desktop](assets/images/readme-images/lighthouse-desktop.png)